MarioEspinosaFiguerez/SombraDelGloton/README.md

 # <img src="https://upload.wikimedia.org/wikipedia/en/a/ae/Flag_of_the_United_Kingdom.svg" alt="EN" width="20" height="15"> About

-📌 Shadow of the Glutton is a video game collaboratively developed by the entire class as part of the 3D section of the Specialization Course in Video Game Development and Virtual Reality.
+📌 **Shadow of the Glutton** is a video game collaboratively developed by the entire class as part of the 3D section of the **Postgraduate Specialization in Video Games and Virtual Reality**

 ⚠️ **Note:** The game is currently available only in Spanish.